 In order to take root the Empire has imposed the religion of money everywhere.
 But how could anyone think that the transcendence of the rites and traditions of thousands of years, which have saturated every sphere of social life and given meaning to the existence of millions of devotees, could abandon its place to the immanence of the commodity without rousing rebellions?
-The sacred book of Christianity itself, the Bible, records the fury of Christ before the presence of merchants in the temple and their violent removal: "It is written: My house will be called a house of prayer, but you have made it a den of thieves" (Matthew 21:13).
-Thus, in the moment of its triumph, the Empire rouses religious fundamentalism.
+The sacred book of Christianity itself, the Bible, records the fury of Christ before the presence of merchants in the temple and their press itself through concepts such as State, party, constitution, politics, productivity, work, democracy and withering away), the two emissaries indeed invite them to multiply their struggles horizontally, but only because they know that, once civilized, these struggles would become impoverished vertically.
+They want to increase the quantity of struggle, aware that this will occur at the expense of their quality, in faithful observance of an inflexible law of capitalism.